FaizoKen/Top.gg-Voter-Role/README.md

 ## Usage

-1. In the RoleLogic dashboard, create a Role Link and set the **Custom Plugin URL** to your Top.gg Voter Role instance's public URL
+1. In the RoleLogic dashboard, create a Role Link and set the **Custom Plugin URL** to `https://your-domain.com/topgg-voter-role`
 2. RoleLogic will automatically register the guild/role pair with Top.gg Voter Role
 3. Open the plugin config in RoleLogic — it will show your webhook URL and credential fields
 4. In your Top.gg dashboard, paste the webhook URL and copy your webhook secret + API token back into the plugin config
-5. Votes are tracked automatically with configurable TTL (1–168 hours)
+5. Votes are tracked automatically with configurable TTL (1-168 hours)

 ## API Reference